Henry’s been in touch with something that can be a bit tricky, model train signals.

 Another single pole double throw switch controls the home signal.
 If I simply wire the signals from the switches, I end up getting a green and red signal at whatever platform I select the starter to be green at, as there is a feedback from the home signal switch to both red starter signals.

-Then it dawned on me, why not use the diode matrix system I am using for my turnout control for the signals too?
+Then it dawned on me, why not use the diode matrix system I am using for my turnout control for the model train signals too?

 I quickly drew a table with the 6 signal lights, and the switch positions, and saw that I would need 4 diodes to control the signals.